boudicca-events/boudicca.events/ARCH.md

 example our website is the so-called html-publisher.
 There can be other publishers as well, for different publishers for different formats as ical, RSS, PDF, ... or for different purposes (prefiltered event data for only music, ... for example)

+### Enrichers

+Enrichers, as their name suggests, can be used by event collectors to enrich their event information.
+For example there could be a central database of locations with accessibility assesments or additional information like geo coordinates etc.

+Another use case might be to look up the artists of an even in an online database and link it.

+Enrichers can be optionally used to 'refactor' repeating lookup tasks out from collectors, but are optional to use.